 Classes are omitted from the calculation when a special consideration request is made through SOLS justifying absence on medical or compassionate grounds.
-If you are present for only part of a class, that counts as partial participation.

-Attendance is important because MACS325 classes are interactive.
+MACS325 classes are interactive.
 Part of your learning is from other students, and other students learn from you.